ToufiqurRahmanTamkin/ema-john/README.md

 # Ema-John-Client-Side
-In this application, I've used many things like,
+In this application, I've used many things like-
 React JS,
 React Router,
 React Hook,